 I remember when my son was in high school.
 He took a personal finance class, and he asked innocently but point blank, “How much money do you make?”
 I danced.
 I dodged.

-Yet the Harvard Business Review correctly notes that, in order to have children who are financially healthy, we need to demonstrate vulnerability.
-In the early years, the discussions are more basic:
+Yet the Harvard Business Review in an article on talking to kids about money correctly notes that, in order to have children who are financially healthy, we need to demonstrate vulnerability.
+In the early years, the discussions are more basic, writes John Christianson:

 On the other hand, as children mature into adults, the lack of vulnerability can create false expectations and even resentment.
 I’ve worked with a family where the children had a pretty good idea of the overall net worth of their parents, but specifics were never discussed.
 Even worse, the parents had made financial gifts to their children that allowed them to live quite well.
 But because they’d never discussed specifics, the children, without articulating it, began to expect more.
 The vague knowledge of their parents’ net worth—coupled with their similarly vague expectation—created an uneasiness and tension that led to squabbling and comparison.